 Brand: staying consistently credible

 Public debates about climate change, sustainability and ecological balance, but also the changing attitude of women towards fashion, meet the core values of the Birkenstock brand.
 As opposed to companies that have to integrate these trends retrospectively and less convincingly into their brand in order to profit from them, well-being, sustainability and good quality have always been at the heart of the Birkenstock brand.
-By staying consistent, Birkenstock can now credibly offer a vegan version of their shoes or a (cork-based), upmarket skin care product, without betraying the brand’s core.
+By staying consistent, Birkenstock can now credibly offer a vegan version of their shoes or a (cork-based), upmarket skincare product, without betraying the brand’s core.
 Another benefit for Birkenstock is the growing number of women who no longer want to follow fashion’s high heels rules at the expense of their feet.
-A trend that Birkenstock has reaped the benefit of with numerous unusual sandal designs that don’t compromise on the comfort of the footbed.
+A trend that Birkenstock has reaped the benefit of thanks to numerous unusual sandal designs that don’t compromise on the comfort of the footbed.

 Innovation: growing around a strong core

-While, according to co-managing director Reichert, 55% of Birkenstock sandals sold are still the classics such as the Madrid, Arizona and Giza models from the 1970s, the variety of available Birkenstock shoes or licenced products such as Papillo has broadened a lot in recent years.
+While, according to co-managing director Reichert, 55% of Birkenstock sandals sold are still the classics such as the Madrid, Arizona and Giza models from the 1970s, the variety of available Birkenstock shoes or licensed products such as Papillo has broadened a lot in recent years.
 The company also has opened up to fashion trends, offering sandals in trend colors and patterns, special design lines with strictly selected partners (Valentino, Rick Owens) or famous brand ambassadors (eg Frances McDormand, Heidi Klum).
 Now, even closed shoes and boots are available.

 At the core of every item, however, remains the familiar Birkenstock product based on a cork footbed and natural latex.
-Materials that stay central while product innovations continue to move away from the original shoe only universe.
+Materials that stay central while product innovations continue to move away from the original shoe-only universe.
 For example, a Birkenstock cosmetics line made with cork oak essences which is available in the US and Asia.
-Mattresses and even office furniture are also being considered, because the successful Birkenstock management duo clearly sees Birkenstock at home with the extensive world of ergonomics and health – just like it was 245 years ago …
+Mattresses and even office furniture are also being considered because the successful Birkenstock management duo clearly sees Birkenstock at home with the extensive world of ergonomics and health – just like it was 245 years ago …

 Learning from Birkenstock: MARMIND® Top Tips

-Focus on the product – a good, high quality product finds its market, even without being trendy.
+Focus on the product – a good, high-quality product finds its market, even without being trendy.